 General comment: This Box fulfills paragraph 6 point (c) of Chapter III of the multi-annual Union programme and Article 2 and Article 4 paragraph (3) point (d) of this Decision.
 It is intended to specify data to be collected under Table 8 of the multi-annual Union programme.

-1. Aim of pilot study To fulfil the requirements of the Commission decision (EU) 2016/1701 of 19.
+1. Aim of pilot study

+To fulfil the requirements of the Commission decision (EU) 2016/1701 of 19.
 August 2016 by collecting environmental data on the aquaculture sector.

-2. Duration of pilot study One year, possibly 2018.
-3. Methodology and expected outcomes of pilot study Methodology to be decided.
-Possibly register data combined with a questionnaire distributed to Danish aquaculture companies. (max 900 words)
+One year, possibly 2018.

+3. Methodology and expected outcomes of pilot study

+Methodology to be decided.
+Possibly register data combined with a questionnaire distributed to Danish aquaculture companies.